linmx0130/PaperNotes/notes.md

+### Semantic Instance Segmentation via deep Metric Learning
+* Authors: Alireza Fathi, Zbigniew Wojna, Vivek Rathod, Peng Wang, Hyun Oh Song, Sergio Guadarrama, Kevin P. Murphy
+* Index: arXiv 1703.10277
+* Reading date: 05/04/2017
+* Categories: Computer Vision, Machine Learning
+* Tag: Instance Segmentation

+This paper proposed a metric learning method to solve semantic instance segmentation problem.
+The authors found that it is possible to learn a similarity metric of different instances in the image that is able to distinguish different instances even when they are in same category.
+Based on the successful embedding metric model, they proposed a seediness model that is used to generate seed of mask, which is similar to a semantic segmentation classification model.

+The experiments show that this model is a state-of-the-art proposal-free model for instance segmentation problem.
+The result is also competitive to the proposal-based models on PASCAL VOC dataset.

 ### DeNet: Scalable Real-time Object Detection with Directed Sparse Sampling
 * Authors: Lachlan Tychsen-Smith, Lars Petersson
 * Index: arXiv 1703.10295